Union Jack: National and regional flags

 Also in the United States, the Union Flag of 1606 is incorporated into the flag of Baton Rouge, the capital city of Louisiana.
 Baton Rouge was a British colony from the time of the Seven Years' War until the end of the American Revolutionary War, when it was captured by Spanish forces.
 Symbols from the colonial powers France and Spain are also incorporated into the Baton Rouge flag.
-Taunton, Massachusetts, uses a flag with the old style Union Flag by a resolution on 19 October 1974.
-Likewise, Westmoreland County, Pennsylvania, has been known to fly a flag containing the King's Colours since 1973.
+Taunton, Massachusetts, uses a defaced Red Ensign variant featuring the old-style Union Jack and has since 1974, as does Weymouth Township, New Jersey.
+Westmoreland County, Pennsylvania, has been known to fly a flag containing the King's Colours since 1973.

 The Union Jack also appeared on both the 1910–1928 and 1928–1994 flags of South Africa.
 The 1910–1928 flag was a Red Ensign with the Union coat of arms in the fly.
 The 1928–1994 flag, based on the Prinsenvlag and commonly known as the oranje-blanje-blou (orange-white-blue), contained the Union Jack as part of a central motif at par with the flags of the two Boer republics of the Orange Free State and Transvaal.
 To keep any one of the three flags from having precedence, the Union Jack is spread horizontally from the Orange Free State flag towards the hoist; closest to the hoist, it is in the superior position but since it is reversed it does not precede the other flags.
+The present flag of South Africa features a nod to the Union Jack in its red, white and blue portion, the colours also harking to the South African Republic and the Dutch tricolour.

-The flag of the Municipal Council of Shanghai International Settlement in 1869 contained multiple flags to symbolize the countries have participated in the creation and management of this enclave in the Chinese city of Shanghai.
-The Union Jack was contained as part of top left hand shield and close to the flags of the United States and France, there was also contained the flag of Prussia, but it was removed around 1917.
+The flag of the Municipal Council of Shanghai International Settlement in 1869 contained multiple flags to symbolise the countries have participated in the creation and management of this enclave in the Chinese city of Shanghai.
+The Union Jack was contained as part of top left hand shield and close to the flags of the United States and France, there was also contained the flag of Prussia nearby, but it was removed around 1917.